javascript-tutorial/en.javascript.info/5-network/02-formdata/article.md

 ## Sending a form with Blob data

-As we've seen in the chapter <info:fetch>, sending a dynamically generated `Blob`, e.g. an image, is easy.
+As we've seen in the chapter <info:fetch>, it's easy to send dynamically generated binary data e.g. an image, as `Blob`.
 We can supply it directly as `fetch` parameter `body`.

 In practice though, it's often convenient to send an image not separately, but as a part of the form, with additional fields, such as "name" and other metadata.

 Also, servers are usually more suited to accept multipart-encoded forms, rather than raw binary data.

-This example submits an image from `<canvas>`, along with some other fields, using `FormData`:
+This example submits an image from `<canvas>`, along with some other fields, as a form, using `FormData`:

 ```html run autorun height="90"
 <body style="margin:0">